-She said until then, the district was trying Funeral services for Jaime, a junior at to keep things "as normal as possible."
-Meantime, the other two youths continhave been talking with each other and with the Golden Plains staff, teachers and others they know.
+She said until then, the district was trying Meantime, the other two youths continhave been talking with each other and with "We have support people for the kids to the Golden Plains staff, teachers and others they know.
 She said the mood was "very sad, very concerned" Monday morning.